June 17, 2026

 How Typeface's Content Workflow Manager works

 Our Content Workflow Manager creates structured review touchpoints where stakeholders can provide essential guidance and approval.
-Teams can create, review, approve, and publish campaigns in one unified workflow.
+Teams create, review, approve, and publish campaigns in one unified workflow.

 By bringing stakeholders together on a single platform, it eliminates the tedious back-and-forth that typically delays campaigns and introduces errors into the final content.